boldingd/EclipsePhaseContent/Locus.md

 > Bauble, you remember the middle of last year, when Locus' supplies of organics ran low and they had a minor food crisis?
 > A lot of low-reps Locis went hungry, and a few even had to mulch their biomorphs, because the BRC wasn't enough for some morph-lines to survive.
 >
-> **Bauble**: Yeah, but you're a 'belter, you know how that works: you capture a rock, you dig into it, and it doesn't have as much carbon as you needed.
+> **Bauble**: Yeah, but you're a 'belter, you know how that works.
-> It happens to hypercaps and extropians too.
+> Capturing rocks is tough.
+> Sometimes you don't have good candidates or you dig into them and they don't have the carbon you need; it happens to Extropians and Hypercorps, too.
 >
-> **anarcat**: Except that was preventable; problem wasn't they couldn't find the rocks, problem was that the whaling coops didn't bother till the crisis was already on them.
+> **anarcat**: Except that was preventable; problem wasn't they couldn't find the rocks, problem was that the whaling coops hadn't been whaling.
+> And also, you're missing the point: they starved the *unpopular*.

 ## Justice